amitu/gitology/gitology-tutorial.rst

   be used to specify edit permission on per document basis.
 This feature is used only when gitology document is being modified from web.

-Gitology repository contains a file called `blocked-authors.txt`.
+blocked-authors.txt

   This file contains a list of users who are not given any permissions on any document in this repository.
 This is also used only when gitology web application is being used to modify document from browser.

 **gitology-info**